charlesreid1/dahak-flot/Organized.md

 # How This Repo Is Organized

-The dahak-flot repo contains Snakemake workflows, but it also contains scripting for infrastructure to support Snakemake workflows.
-For example, setting up a cloud network, allocating a monitoring node, submitting to an HPC batch queue system.
+The dahak-flot repo contains Snakemake workflows *and* scripting for cloud infrastructure (computing and networking).

 ## Directory Structure